artemsheludko/flexible-jekyll/_posts/2022-12-28-cyclystic-case-study.markdown

 #### How Long Can I Borrow A Bike?

 To me, the trip duration became the most intriguing.
 I first started with the monthly average (below chart on the left) and thought the average trip durations seemed incredibly high, especially in the Winter Months.
 As a sanity check, I pulled the monthly median trip durations (below chart on the right) and found it to be closer to what I was expecting.

 ![Monthly Average and Median Trip Durations]({{site.baseurl}}/assets/img/cyclistic-Avg-and-Med-Trip-Durations.png)

+The winter months still have very high averages and median trip durations.
 But why are average and median trip durations so different?

+# UNDER CONSTRUCTION FROM HERE BELOW

 #### How Long Are These Rides Anyway?